sphuang25/portfolio-collab-memory/docs/assignments/assignmentp5.md

 4. Notification

 > We did not specify what notification will look like in the early stage of this project, but the main idea is to engage user to check the memories that one archived.
 Currently, if you add a new archive, there will be a small dot beside the text of "Timeline" tab, which is the current implementation of notification.

+5. Removal of Audio, Image Posts, and AI functionality

+> Based on our feedback from P5, we removed the audio and image post buttons from the Threading Content Page as the backend functionality for these buttons is not complete so leaving these buttons the screen confused users since they don't do anything.
+We also revised the app to not include AI functionality as the backend for this is not implemented.
+We believe that with our profiling concept (which allows users to communicate their goals with using the app) and the text posting functionality in threading is sufficient to satisfy our app's goal of sharing memories and learning about family members.